julik/vitrine/README.md

 ## All you need is some `public`

 Vitrine assumes that there are two directories under the current tree:

 * `public` - for the JS, for CSS and SCSS and in general all the static files served straight out
 * `views` - for the templates, in any Ruby templating format you have

+This structure fits my preferred stack (Sinatra + Passenger) perfectly and allows running sane defaults.
+It is also migratable to another stack with minimum effort, while still having things like asset passthrough via Passenger work out of the box.

 ## Automatic compilation